By Dr. Paul Jerard, E-RYT 500, YACEP

 By Mark Stephens

-To see our complete selection of affordable yoga instructor certification programs, please click on the courses and products button in the navigation bar in the upper left section of this page.
+To see our complete selection of affordable yoga instructor certification programs, please click on the courses and products button in the navigation bar at the top left of this page.

 1 thought on “Energy Cultivation With Pranayama”